 It also contributes to the development of antibiotic resistance.
 That antibiotic I almost gleefully poured down the drain happens to be a very aggressive broad spectrum antibiotic, prescribed because, in this case, my infection was not responding to other antibiotics.
 Introducing that antibiotic to the water supply would have exposed some bacteria to it, some of those bacteria could have had resistance, and those bacteria could have bred, creating a small pocket of antibiotic resistant bacteria.
 Multiply that by millions of households dumping antibiotics down the drain and what you end up with is infections which do not respond to antibiotic therapy.
 Like the infection I spent hundreds of dollars treating before we found an antibiotic which worked.

-Antibiotic resistance isn’t just an expensive pain in the ass1.
+Antibiotic resistance isn’t just an expensive pain in the ass[1.
+Literally, in my case, I had a GI infection with some rather graphic symptoms.].
 It also poses a serious risk to people (and animals) with compromised immune systems.
 The search for an antibiotic which will work may take too long, giving the bacteria a chance to take hold.
 Sometimes, bacteria kill.
 People are regularly reminded to finish their antibiotics to address antibiotic resistance, but they are not often reminded to dispose of antibiotics responsibly.

 Furthermore, pharmaceuticals in the water are causing some problems at water treatment plants.
 Facilities which process wastewater need to use new filtering techniques to get pharmaceuticals out so that they are not introduced to the natural environment through release of treated water.
 This adds to the cost of water processing significantly as plants are forced to upgrade or risk not treating water fully and releasing medications into the environment.
 And, of course, medications floating in the water at such plants can disturb the balance of beneficial flora and fauna used in wastewater treatment, literally sickening a wastewater plant as hardier organisms start to multiply and fragile ones die off.
 In plants which use biological treatment methods (a lot, when you consider plants which use microorganisms during at least one stage of water treatment), meds in the water are a big problem.